 ⚠️ 95% of victims of spousal violence are women, girls and children.
 Did you know that it is possible to detect the warning signs that can lead to domestic violence?

-Le dépliant Is our relationship healthy?, developed by YWCA Canada, examines our relationship with our partners and those around us to determine whether our relationships are healthy or unhealthy.
+The Is our relationship healthy? brochure developed by YWCA Canada, allows us to examine our relationships with our partners and others, to determine whether our relationships are healthy or unhealthy.
 Take the test!

 Violence Against Indigenous Women

 ⚠️ According to the 2009 ESG, the rate of violent victimization of Indigenous women in the provinces was about two and a half times that of non-Indigenous women.
-This proportion applies to spousal violence, as well as violence perpetrated by other family members, their circle of acquaintances or friends, foreigners and foreigners.
+This proportion applies to spousal violence as well as violence perpetrated by other family members, their circle of acquaintances or friends and strangers.

-➡️ The disappearances and murders of Indigenous women in Canada are problematic and have therefore received national and international attention (Department of Justice, 2010).
-The National Survey of Missing and Murdered Indigenous Women and Girls has a colossal but necessary task:
+➡️ The high incidence of disappearances and murders of Indigenous women in Canada is disturbing and has therefore received national and international attention (Department of Justice, 2010).
+The National Survey of Missing and Murdered Indigenous Women and Girls has a immense but necessary task:

-- ➡️ highlight all causes of violence, murder and disappearance of indigenous women and girls.
+- Highlight all causes of violence, murder and disappearance experienced by indigenous women and girls.

 Violence Against Women with Disabilities

 ⚠️ Women with disabilities and deaf women experience rates of violence three times higher than non-disabled women.

 ➡️ Women with disabilities also experience emotional, physical and sexual abuse by a wide variety of people including caregivers, healthcare providers, family members and strangers.